colsen1991/blonde-cmf-starter/README.md

-# blonde-cmf-starter
+# PWA Starter
-Starting kit for web-apps that use Blonde CMF

-Currently in the prototype stage, so Blonde CMF is not standalone yet.
+Starter kit for PWAs using PouchDB, node/express, and vue.